port-labs/port-docs/docs/actions-and-automations/setup-backend/send-slack-message/send-slack-message.md

 The `Send Slack message` backend type allows you to send a message to a Slack channel, using a webhook URL.
 This can be useful when you want to notify certain users/teams about a specific event that occurred in your software catalog.

-This backend type is a simplified version of the [Webhook backend type](/actions-and-automations/setup-backend/webhook/), with a `synchronized` request type, and no headers.

 ## Define the backend

 This backend type requires a Slack webhook URL.